symfony/symfony-docs/reference/configuration/debug.rst

 Configures the output destination of the dumps.

-By default, the dumps are shown in the toolbar.
+By default, dumps are shown in the WebDebugToolbar when returning HTML.
 Since this is not always possible (e.g. when working on a JSON API), you can have an alternate output destination for dumps.
 Typically, you would set this to ``php://stderr``:

 .. configuration-block::